Facebook

 What are the requirements for siting a biomass facility?

 The primary requirement is proximity to a electrical utility company’s substation, a PG&E substation in our case, so that we can feed the electricity we generate into the grid and generate revenue via a Feed In Tariff negotiated with PG&E. Industrial zoning is also a requirement.
-A 2.4 megawatt biomass plant, the associated generator(s), peripheral structures and facilities, water tanks, office, employee parking, etc. and will fit about a half acre of land.
+A 3 megawatt biomass plant, the associated generator(s), peripheral structures and facilities, water tanks, office, employee parking, etc. and will fit in about 2.5 acres of land.

 Since the supply of biomass is likely to be seasonal and biomass-based electricity produced year around, the biomass reactor needs to be located at or near a place to store the biomass in the form of chips.
 Depending on the nature of our fuel supply agreements, we will also need an area for local biomass storage of between 1 and 3 acres.